 Personal versus Professional

 As a professional trained massage therapist it is important to keep personal boundaries on social media.
-You may share things with family and friends on a Facebook that are not appropriate to share with a wider audience.
+You may share content and posts with family and friends on a Facebook that are not appropriate to share with a wider audience.
 A massage therapist will encounter clients from all walks of life and it is wise to keep personal and professional lives separate.
 Massage therapists should lock down personal accounts and have separate social media for professional use.
 On a positive note, a professional social media presence will reflect the professionalism of the massage therapist.

 One of the big advantages of social media is that it enables people to connect on a global perspective.
 As a professional massage therapist there are forums and networks to industry issues and exchange ideas.
 Using Facebook or WhatsApp are just two examples where professional networking can take place.
 Another useful resource for massage therapists is LinkedIn, which connects professionals in different industries.
 LinkedIn is a recruitment tool that allows massage therapists looking for a new job or career change to discover opportunities.